cerovina/Lycopene-Genome/README.md

 # Lycopene-Genome
-Program for calculating the number of nucleotides and their ratio in a lycopene genome
+I made a program for calculating the number of nucleotides and their ratio in a lycopene genome